etienne-projects/SimplyTip/README.md

 The tip amount and the final bill including tip will show in the "Results" section.

 ## [Extra Features](#extra-features)
-Under the header to the right, there is an upated date and time stamp.
+Under the header to the right, there is an updated date and time stamp.
 Under the header to the left, the server is a link to my GitHub.
 Under server, there is a random table number set between 1 - 15.